auspatious/interoperability-handbook/Introduction.md

 ## Purpose

-This handbook will facilitate data providers to enable interoperability of data and services for exchange of EO data among different organizations, agencies, and countries by standardizing terminology, structure, formats, metadata, quality and policy.
-This handbook will help to avoid duplication of efforts, reduce costs, and improve the interoperability of EO data and services available for decision-making.
+This handbook will facilitate data providers to enable interoperability of data and services for exchange of EO data among different organizations, agencies, and countries by proposing standards and best practices in terminology, structure, formats, metadata, quality and policy.
+This handbook will help to avoid duplication of efforts, reduce costs, and improve the interoperability of EO data and services.

 Interoperability also supports the integration of global EO data with other data sources, such as geo-statistics, model data, and forecasts.
 By combining these sources, users can gain a more comprehensive understanding of various phenomena, such as natural disasters, land use, and climate change at global level.